 Two-Year College Teaching Internship

+Graduate students who not pursuing the Certificate are also eligible to apply for the internship.
 Please contact Dr. Goffman about applying for an internship.
-Note: Graduate students who not pursuing the Certificate are also eligible to apply for the internship.

 Also, please note: Chicago-area two-year colleges operate on the semester system; therefore, the internship's duration does not correspond to DePaul's academic calendar.
 The intern should expect to complete the work for ENG 509 some time after the end of the quarter in which registered.
 A grade of "R" (indicating work in progress) will be assigned temporarily, to be changed to a letter grade when work is completed.